 Egg Donor Screening

-All donors and units have been selected and screened according to Cryos International’s extensive quality assurance, operational procedures and policies for donor recruitment, assessment and screening.
+All donors and straws have been selected and screened according to Cryos International’s extensive quality assurance, operational procedures as well as policies for donor recruitment, assessment and screening.

-All units which meet a certain Cryos Standard also meet the specific requirements in force at the time of donation, regarding screening, quarantine, age and anonymity.
+All straws which meet a certain Cryos Standard also meet the specific requirements in force at the time of donation, regarding screening, age and anonymity.
 Read more about Standards under FAQ.

 Donor candidates complete a comprehensive medical questionnaire and participate in an interview with set questions aimed at rejecting candidates with risk behaviour and symptoms of disease.